Patented "Flexible Rod Transmission System" or "Z" Drive

 Direct Drive Generators With 2 to 8 Cylinders

-Steam Engine Water Distiller, Space Heater, Water Heater, Generator, Battery Pack and Water Pump in One
+Steam Engine, Water Distiller, Space Heater, Water Heater, 500 Watt Generator, and Water Pump in One

-(runs on a household pressure cooker or small water tube boiler shown)
+(runs on a household pressure cooker or small water tube boiler)

 Large engines may be constructed for hundreds of HP